Almost Scammed.- Share:

 BEWARE OF TEXT SCAMS

-Ahhh yes, the time-honored tradition of lowlifes trying to take advantage of others.
-Fraudsters really seem to amp things up around the holidays to cash in on people’s good nature.
-What follows is the true story of how they nearly succeeded and how easy it can be to fall victim to their scams.
+What follows is the true story of how fraudsters nearly scammed someone out of their money and how easy it can be to fall victim to their scams.
 The identities of those involved have been changed to protect the innocent.

-Christine and her family have just spent a wonderful afternoon at the Deerfield Fair.
-The weather was perfect, her kids are exhausted, and her stomach is full of fried dough and corn dogs.
+Christine and her family have just spent a wonderful afternoon out and about.
+The weather was perfect, her kids are exhausted, and her stomach is full.
 She’s ready to spend some time relaxing on the couch with her husband, Mark, and maybe take a nice 4:00pm nap herself.

 Her phone lights up with a text.
 Christine unlocks her phone and reads the message sent by an unknown number.